Environmental indicators

 Methane capture

-GHG calculation standards
+GHG accounting standards

 We use the GHG accounting tools and guidance of the GHG Protocol and the guidelines of ISO 14064-1 to calculate Group emissions, incorporating scope 1, 2 and 3 emissions.
-We also calculate GHG emissions from our palm oil mills and associated estates using RSPO standard (PalmGHG calculator v4) and International Sustainability and Carbon Certification standard (ISCC EU 205 tool).
+We also calculate GHG emissions from our palm-oil mills and associated estates using RSPO standard (PalmGHG calculator v4) and International Sustainability and Carbon Certification standard (ISCC EU 205 tool).

 Scope 1 and 2 emissions